Eucalyptus bridgesiana: Taxonomy and naming

 Eucalyptus bridgesiana was first formally described in 1898 by Richard Thomas Baker and the description was published in Proceedings of the Linnean Society of New South Wales.
 The specific epithet (bridgesiana) honours Frederick Bridges (1840-1904) for his "promoting the opplication of economic science to our indigenous vegetable products".

 Distribution and habitat

 Apple box grows in open woodland and forest and is widespread from near Stanthorpe in Queensland and south through the slopes and ranges of New South Wales and eastern Victoria.

+The Sydney suburb of Tallawong, New South Wales is named after the Dharug word for apple box.

 Uses

 The wood of apple box is softer than that of other eucalypts, and is considered poor for firewood or building timber.
 However, the honey produced by bees feeding on the small white flowers of the tree is of high quality.